kanansnote/basic-programming-exercises/README.md

 # Basic programming exercises

-### This repository contains folders and written codes that were created during the learning process:
+### This repository contains folders and written codes that were created during the learning process

-- JavaBasics

-- CppBasics

-- LearningWithMimo